 How can I correct this mistake?

 If you had no knowledge of the court fine (and conviction), then you can make an application to the Magistrates Court for a Section 14 Statutory Declaration.
 If accepted, the warrant of control will be revoked and the original conviction voided.
 It is important to be aware that a Statutory Declaration will not cancel the initial charge against you.
 That remains valid (see below).

 Is there a time limit to file a Statutory Declaration?

 Yes there is.
 An application for a Section 14 Statutory Declaration must be made within 21 days of you becoming aware of the court fine or conviction.
 Usually, this period of time would be from the date that you obtained details of the case against you from the court following receipt of a letter (or Further Steps Notice) from the HMCTS Historic Debt Team, or a letter or personal visit from a bailiff/enforcement agent representing Marston Group, Collectica Ltd or Excel Enforcement.

 Will the court accept a Section 14 Statutory Declaration after 21 days

 There is a possibility of the Magistrate Court accepting Section 14 Statutory Declaration after a period of 21 days.
 You will be required to outline on your Statutory Declaration form a suitable reason for your delay.
 The Magistrate or Fines Officer will consider the reason given and may or may not accept your Statutory Declaration.

 What information will I need before I apply for a Section 14 Statutory Declaration?

-Before consideration can be given to a Section 14 Statutory Declaration, you will need to know what the fine related to…..which court convicted you….. the case reference…..the address where court documentation had been sent to….. and whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).
+Before you can even consider whether a Section 14 Statutory Declaration is appropriate, you will need to find out what the fine related to…..which court convicted you…..the case reference…..and the address where court documentation had been sent.
+You will also need to find out whether or not the conviction had been tried under what is called the Single Justice Procedure (SJP).

 How do I find out about the Magistrates court fine?